skybrud/Skybrud.VideoPicker/README.md

 If the parent TwentyThree account allows anonymous access, the access token and access token may be omitted.

-Also, as a result of limitions in the Twenty Three API, entered URls must look like `https://videos.yourdomain.com/manage/video/12345678` instead of `https://videos.yourdomain.com/friendlyVideoName`.
+Also, as a result of limitions in the Twenty Three API, entered URLs must look like `https://videos.yourdomain.com/manage/video/12345678` instead of `https://videos.yourdomain.com/friendlyVideoName`.

 ### Grid editor